mwaylabs/generator-m-ionic/docs/guides/ionic_css_or_sass.md

   $royal:                           #8a6de9 !default;
   $dark:                            #444 !default;

-  // The path for our ionicons font files, relative to the built & temporary module.css
+  // The path for our ionicons font files, relative to the built & temporary main.css
   $ionicons-font-path: "../assets/fonts" !default;

   // Include all of Ionic